Pantonym/Year1_Term1/readme.md

 <!-- Development PROCESS -->
 ## Development Process
 ### Architecture
 The application consists of multiple HTML pages.
 It communicates with JSON files to receive information. `AJAX` was used to contact the files.
+Google Font links wer also used, meaning the font files were deleted to save space on the repository.
 ### Design Frame
 The design frame was not generated as the wireframes were supplied to the developer.
 ### Solution